 I could have drilled a new hole in the back of the box and tapped it for a ground screw, or I could use a grounding clip.

-Homes built after World War 2 could have BX metal armored cable or non-metallic cable wiring.
+Homes built after World War 2 could have BX metal armored cable (AC) or non-metallic cable wiring (NM).
 Look closely inside the metal electrical outlet box (Which does not apply to plastic electrical boxes) to see if you have BX cable, conduit, individual conductors, or something else feeding power to the box.

 If so, to ground a two-prong outlet, you can replace your two-prong outlet with a tamper-resistant self-grounding three-prong receptacle outlet.
-By doing this, you will have a grounded three-prong electrical receptacle outlet and be code compliant.
+Doing this will give you a grounded three-prong electrical receptacle outlet and be code compliant.

-I use my 6-in-1 tap tool to clean out the threaded screw holes when working with old steel electrical boxes.
+When working with old steel electrical boxes, I use my 6-in-1 tap tool to clean out the threaded screw holes.
 This helps keep the new screws from getting jammed in the screw hole.

 The alternative method of grounding is to install a machine screw into the threaded hole in the back of the box and loop a green or bare wire around it to be used as a grounding conductor, also known as a grounding pigtail.
 The grounding pigtail then gets connected to the green screw on the receptacle.
 The threaded holes on old black electrical boxes were 10/24, while new boxes have 10/32 threaded holes (Number 10 screw, 32 threads per inch).